amudhabalan/nodejs-reactjs-mongodb-winery-app/README.md

 ![To Do App](screenshot.jpg)

+## Installation
+* Pull down the repository to your local machine.
+* Run `npm install` on the main folder.
+Go to client folder `cd client` and run `npm install` again this time for the front end
+* Get back to the main folder `cd ..` and run `npm run dev`.
+This should start both the server and the front end app concurrently and your app should be available at `http://localhost:3000`

 ## Features
 - Provides a list of all wines in the database
 - Search functionality that instantly filters the wine list based on Lot Code & Description